 - Portions of the Crow Indian Reservation

-South Dakota’s has a point system in place for bison tags.
+In addition to some great privately owned bison hunting ranches, South Dakota Game, Fish and Parks has a point system in place for bison tags.
 If you draw a trophy bull permit, you will be scheduled for a three-day hunt.
-For non-trophy bulls and cows, you will be scheduled for a one-day hunt.
+For non-trophy meat hunts, bulls and cows, you will be scheduled for a one-day hunt.
 If you draw, you will be fully guided by Custer State Park employees for no extra charge.

 Utah bison tags are issued through draw, raffle tags, Governor’s tags and Commissioner tags.
 You can apply for either a bull or cow hunt, but be prepared…if you don’t have 20 points, your chances are under 1%.

 - The Henry Mountains – Garfield, Wayne, and San Juan Counties *Possibly the best free range bison hunt in North America.